ads-txt/validator/README.md

 ~~~

 ## Contribution
-Please send a message to us if you found any issues/bugs or create issue in our repository.
+Please send a message to us if you found any issues/bugs
-Danil Merkurev +7 916 836 16 65 (Telegram, WatsApp), danil.merkurev@yandex.com